spotlightpa/poor-richard/content/news/2020-03-16-SPLSHUTDOWN16.md

 State-run liquor stores will also shut down indefinitely at 9 p.m.
 Tuesday, although consumers can still purchase wine and beer at grocery stores that carry them, according to officials at the state’s Liquor Control Board.

+Other emergency moves announced Monday:

+* The state Gaming Control Board instructed any casinos still open to begin shutting down.
+* The Department of Transportation closed all driver’s license and driver’s license photo centers, and extended the validity of expiring driver’s licenses, vehicle registrations and inspections until the end of April.
-The state Gaming Control Board also announced Monday that it had instructed any casinos still open to begin shutting down.
-And Pennsylvania’s Supreme Court declared a statewide judicial emergency until April 14, 2020, during which county president judges can, among other changes, restrict or temporarily close court facilities and authorize using technology to conduct court proceedings.
+* Pennsylvania’s Supreme Court declared a statewide judicial emergency until April 14, 2020, during which county president judges can, among other changes, restrict or temporarily close court facilities and authorize using technology to conduct court proceedings.

 Levine said as of Monday morning, 76 Pennsylvania residents had tested positive for the virus, including 30 people in Montgomery County and eight in Philadelphia, where Mayor Jim Kenney’s administration has now [ordered all nonessential businesses to shut down](https://www.inquirer.com/health/coronavirus/philadelphia-shutdown-coronavirus-20200316.html "https\://www.inquirer.com/health/coronavirus/philadelphia-shutdown-coronavirus-20200316.html").
 The city is also closing city government buildings to the public and halting all nonessential city services this week.